 Amanda Kay Montoya, Ph.D., is Assistant Professor of Psychology at UCLA.
+Her research in quantitative psychology focuses on mediation, moderation, and conditional process analysis and its applications in repeated-measures, multilevel, and longitudinal data.

 Montoya received her Ph.D. from the Ohio State University, working with Dr. Andrew Hayes, developer of the PROCESS macro.
 Montoya also creates easy-to-use tools for the application of mediation, moderation, and conditional process analysis in repeated measures data, including the MEMORE macro.